 The second, As Time Goes Byte: Computing and Digital Culture, begins by taking a look at the first computers; the principal exhibit is the first Swiss computer, ERMETH, which occupies 50 square metres but offers less performance than a modern pocket calculator!

 Subsequent galleries are devoted to silicon, the binary code, the uses to which computers are now put, and to displaying a ‘Living Room of the Future’.

 The third exhibition, Imagery that Sticks: the World of Stamps, is the museum’s smallest.
 It is devoted to Swiss stamps, many of which are blown up to make their images appear life-sized.
-Overall, the Museum's interactive displays, games and workshops make this a great attraction for children.

 The Museum's final, and newest, exhibition opened in August 2017.
 It explores fundamental questions such as why do we communicate? and who do we communicate with?